zacharykeyes/E-Paper-Love-Note/README.md

 This was one of the areas that I was more comfortable in at the beginning of this project.
 I used OnShape a free CAD software with tons of video tutorials online.

 Most of the design process involved measurements.
 Most of my time was spent using calipers and measuring things multiple times, however these schematics for the [raspberry pi zero](https://i.stack.imgur.com/LHeqV.png), and the [e-Paper display](https://www.waveshare.com/img/devkit/LCD/2.9inch-e-Paper-Module/2.9inch-e-Paper-Module-size.jpg) from the manufacture website were very helpful.
+The display was on a PCB with standoffs.